 Dual Master Cylinder Bias and Torque Calculator

-This new calculator will produce torque results based upon projected maximum deceleration demands and allow users to built a dual master cylinder brake system with a wide variety of variables used in its design criteria.
+This new calculator will produce torque results based upon projected maximum deceleration demands and allow users to build a dual master cylinder brake system with a wide variety of variables used in its design criteria.
 Additionally, the calculator can be used to fine tune desired brake bias based upon altering the pivot point of the balance bar in the pedal assembly thus giving an accurate picture of what true 'adjustable bias' can produce via the cockpit cable adjuster. *To use the dual MC calculator as a single bore design- set both MCs in the table to the same spec, then set the "pivot offset" value to zero.
 This will give the same line pressure to both axles and not favor one or the other.

 The calculators requires a fair amount of data to get the desired results.
 In the brake bias calculator you will need the dimensions of many of the components of your current or desired brake system.
 This includes things such as the pedal dimensions, piston sizes, rotor diameter and brake pad coefficient of friction.
 The Torque table will require you to know the estimated weight of your vehicle per axle as well as an estimated 'center of gravity' as well as the desired g-force or "g" you feel your vehicle can achieve.
 When fully populated the tables work in tandem with one another allowing you to tune the bias calculator to achieve the goals set in and by the torque calculator.

 A few opening thoughts: